stevbla/reInvent_smart_factory/README.md

 In total you should have 6 Flows defined as shown below, publishing to 3 topics (plc/ds0, plc/ds1 & plc/ds2).
 ![6 Streams](images/6streams.png)

 Make sure when repeating the steps that you change the variables and the topic string to match.
+You will also need to inject each flow for it to start sending data.

 ## Additional Tasks (Advanced)